vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 1. Navigate to the [**Integrations** page](https://console.vantage.sh/settings/integrations) of the Vantage console.
 2. From the **AWS** tile, click **Manage**.
 3. The **Account** list is displayed.
 Click **Manage** for the cloud account that you want to update.
 For AWS organizations with multiple accounts, this will usually be the Management account.
-4. Click **Update Vantage via AWS Console** to perform the update.
-Or click **More Update Options** for command line and other deployment methods.
+4. Click **Update Vantage via AWS Console** to perform the update, or click **More Update Options** for command line and other deployment methods.